edgedb/edgedb/docs/intro/migrations.rst

 Data migrations
 ---------------

-Depending on the schema changes, you may be prompted to provide an EdgeQL expression to map the contents of your database to the new schema.
+Depending on how the schema was changed, you may be prompted to provide an EdgeQL expression to map the contents of your database to the new schema.
 To see this happen, let's make the ``title`` property ``required``.

 .. code-block:: sdl-diff